 This practice will strengthen & detoxify your internal organs, kidneys, liver, spleen, stomach, small & large intestines.
-You will also burn fat and tighten abdominal muscles.
+You will also burn fat and tighten your abdominal muscles.

-Doing this exercise daily will also promote smooth circulation of "Chi", a must for all energy training and "Chi" cultivation.
+Doing this exercise daily will also promote the smooth circulation of "Chi", a must for all energy training and "Chi" cultivation.

 The ancient Masters have known for centuries, this connection between our Gut and Brain.

 Do this Chi cultivation exercise for at least 21 days consistently.
 Intestine Exercise will strengthen & detoxify your internal organs.
 Dantien Breathing will bring awareness to breathe from your diaphragm and not your chest.
 Chi sensing will bring awareness to the chi sensations between your hands and throughout your body.

 Intestine Exercise clears the mind and improves skin condition, as well as improving the condition of the intestines.
 Doing intestinal exercise can alleviate constipation and related disease.

 Healthy intestines are the foundation of a healthy body.
 Constipation occurs when the intestinal organs are not in good working condition, which produces toxic gas and weakens the function of all bodily organs.
 When an intestinal condition gets severe, it begins to affect the condition of the spine.
 Intestine exercise is literally done by moving the intestines.
 In this way, the exercise helps to remove feces long contained in the intestines.
 It facilitates the intestinal organs to regain their original natural rhythmic movement.